Cycleways are designed to be a safe and convenient option to get people on bikes to where they want to go.

 You can ride from the boutique shopping experience and cinema at The Tannery and cross the Heathcote River to the Ara Woolston campus and on to Lancaster Park.
 The cycleway ends at the Ara city campus on Madras Street.

-Construction from the Tannery to Ferrymead Heritage Park and Heathcote is expected to start early 2022.
-Read more on Newsline.(external link)
+Construction from the Tannery to Ferrymead Heritage Park and Heathcote started in November 2022 and is expected to be completed by late 2023.

 Puari ki Niho-toto: Connects Templeton in the west to the Central City, via Islington, Sockburn, Upper Riccarton and Riccarton.